4 things your software developers wish you knew

 In some cases, if the client can provide the complete requirements with no room for interpretation, we can give a fixed price for the project.

 With Arcanys, you will get a thorough analysis organized into user stories and estimated in a very detailed way.
 You will also know the ideal team size, project duration (in weeks), cost, architectural plan, as well as recommendations on the technologies.
 All of these can only be provided as soon as the requirements phase or design phase is done.
+Check out our ebook and see how to write quality software requirements specification.

 2. Our performance and the final product is a result of our combined efforts.